Eriogonum umbellatum

 Eriogonum umbellatum is a species of wild buckwheat known by the common name sulphurflower buckwheat, or simply sulphur flower.

 Description

 It is an extremely variable plant and hard to identify because individuals can look very different from one another.
-Also, there are many varieties.
 It may be a perennial herb blooming by summer with stems 10 cm tall and two to six clusters of flowers, with a whorl of leaves below the stems, or a sprawling shrub approaching 2 m high and wide.
 The leaves are usually woolly and low on the plant, and the flowers come in many colors from white to bright yellow to purple.

+Taxonomy

+The first scientific description of Eriogonum umbellatum was published in 1827 by John Torrey.
+He placed it in the Eriogonum genus which is classified in the Polygonaceae family.